Arago spot

 Finally, the edge of the circular object must be sufficiently smooth.

-These conditions together explain why the bright spot is not encountered in everyday life.
-However, with the laser sources available today, it is undemanding to perform an Arago-spot experiment.
+With the laser sources available today the Arago-spot can be demonstrated.

 In astronomy, the Arago spot can also be observed in the strongly defocussed image of a star in a Newtonian telescope.
 There, the star provides an almost ideal point source at infinity, and the secondary mirror of the telescope constitutes the circular obstacle.